Dick Gephardt: Post-congressional career

 On January 3, 2005, Gephardt's three-decade political career ended with the expiration of his 14th term in the House of Representatives.
 That month, Gephardt started a consulting and lobbying firm, Gephardt Group, of which he is president and CEO.
 Gephardt also joined the international law firm DLA Piper as strategic advisor in the government affairs practice group from June 2005 to December 2009.

-In his new role as a Washington lobbyist, Gephardt, on behalf of the Republic of Turkey, has been actively lobbying against the House resolution condemning the Armenian genocide of 1915 in the Ottoman Empire.
-While supportive of the resolution while in Congress, he now contends that facts need to be better known before any position is taken on this historical controversy.
+In his new role as a Washington lobbyist, Gephardt, on behalf of the Republic of Turkey, had been actively lobbying against the House resolution condemning the Armenian genocide of 1915 in the Ottoman Empire.
+While supportive of the resolution while in Congress, he later contended in his new role that facts needed to be better known before any position could be taken on this historical controversy.
 Gephardt served on the board of directors of the Embarq Corporation from June 2007 to July 1, 2009, when he became a member of the board of directors of CenturyLink, Embarq's successor corporation.
 Gephardt also serves as a director of Centene Corporation, Ford Motor Company, Spirit Aerosystems Holdings, Inc., and United States Steel Corporation.
 He joined Ford's board in 2009.

 In July 2007, Gephardt endorsed Hillary Clinton for president, leading some to speculate that he was interested in running for vice president in 2008.
 DLA Piper become a major donor to Clinton's campaign, donating about $190,000.
 Gephardt was mentioned during the summer of 2008 as a possible vice-presidential choice for eventual nominee Senator Barack Obama.
 A collection of Gephardt's congressional documents, dating from 1994 to 2004, was processed from 2006 to 2007 by the Missouri Historical Society for academic use, with a grant through the Institute of Museum and Library Services.
 In 2005, Washington University in St. Louis inaugurated the Richard A. Gephardt Institute of Public Service (now the Gephardt Institute for Civic and Community Engagement), which educates students for life-long engaged citizenship and civic leadership.
 Since 2005, Gephardt has been a consultant to Goldman Sachs and DLA Piper.
 Since 2007 he has been a consultant to FTI Consulting.

 In 2007, Gephardt began serving on the advisory board of the Extend Health insurance company, and then became a member of its board of directors.
 In 2009, Gephardt advised UnitedHealth Group, one of America's largest private insurers, in waging a strong campaign against a public option for national health care.
 In 2010, Gephardt was elected chair of the Board of Trustees of The Scripps Research Institute, a nonprofit institute focusing on biomedical research.